-Because it does this, Elgg knows that it can automatically supply an RSS feed - it extends the metatags view (which is called by the header) in order to provide RSS autodiscovery, which is why you can see the orange RSS icon on those pages.
+Elgg knows that it can automatically supply an RSS feed on pages that use elgg_list_entities.
+It initializes the ["head", "page"] plugin hook (which is used by the header) in order to provide RSS autodiscovery, which is why you can see the orange RSS icon on those pages in some browsers.